-From All Star Pitcher To All Star Drug Lord: Esteban Loaiza Busted With 20 Kilos of Cocaine And/Or Heroin
+From All-Star Pitcher To Drug Lord: Esteban Loaiza Busted With 20 Kilos Of Narcotics

-Retired Major League Baseball pitcher, Esteban Loaiza was arrested at his home near San Diego on Friday, when agents found 20 kilos (44 pounds) of cocaine and/or heroin.
+Retired Major League Baseball pitcher, Esteban Loaiza was arrested at his home near San Diego on Friday, when agents found 20 kilos (44 pounds) of illicit drugs.

 TMZ reports that the former pitcher was busted during a Border Crime Suppression Team’s drug smuggling sting at his home.